 What is the most resilient bedding for dogs and cats that sleep in your bed?

 Sleeping with your pets particularly cats and dogs isn’t such an unusual occurrence.
-But this begs the question: What’s the best bedding when your pets sleep with you on your bed instead of on their beds?
+But this begs the question: What’s the best bedding for dogs and cats when they sleep with you on your bed instead of on their beds?

 Consider the risks and rewards